 In a previous blog, “Does Cost Matter to Healthcare Consumers”, we cited the lack of correlation between access to healthcare price information and spending less on medical procedures.
-The reasons for this revealed that much work remains in changing the culture of price transparency and how consumers can best use this data to make better, more informed decisions.
+The reasons for this revealed that much work remains in changing the culture of healthcare cost transparency and how consumers can best use this data to make better, more informed decisions.

 So how do we treat price when marketing healthcare services?

 The same way all other marketers do when they are avoiding the pitfall of competing on price … promote value.
 Focusing on providing consumer-driven healthcare is key to a positive consumer experience.
 When healthcare consumers recognize positive experience and outcomes (quality), these factors can become more important than healthcare costs.